a tribute website created and administered by Marty Jourard

-Here is an outstanding thesis on Earl Bostic written by Wesleyan College student Owen Callahan that includes an astounding transcription of Bostic's showstopping tune "Up There In Orbit."
+Here is an outstanding history and analysis of Bostic's playing style in a college Thesis written by Wesleyan College student Owen Callahan that includes an astounding transcription of Bostic's showstopping tune "Up There In Orbit."

 Are their any filmed performances of Earl Bostic?
 As far as I know, only one: Bostic acts and plays saxophone in this Stepin Fetchit film short "Lazy Richard."
-Bostic is in the opening scene knocking on the door, then later he plays a remarkable alto solo with a band, it sounds like a trumpet.
-Click here to see the film on Youtube.
+Bostic is in the opening scene knocking on the door,then later he plays a brief solo with a band, it sounds like a trumpet.

 New York City April 2 1949

 “Flamingo” (from The Very Best of Earl Bostic, Collectables).
 Bostic, alto saxophone; unidentified group.
 Recorded in 1951.

 Donaldson: I’m telling you, Earl Bostic was the greatest saxophone player I ever knew.
 I didn’t like him ‘cause sometimes he’d play stuff that I’d consider corny, [with] that wide vibrato and the sound of growling in the mouthpiece.
 But the man could play three octaves.
 I mean play ‘em, I don’t mean just hit the notes.
 He was bad.
 He was a technician you wouldn’t believe.
 But he never put those things on a record.
 And I asked him one time; “Earl, with all this stuff you can play”–and he said let me tell you something.
 “Don’t play anything you can play good on a record, [because] people will copy it.”
 And the man was dead right.
 Now you’d see him, we’d run up there and think that we’re going to blow him out, and he’d make you look like a fool.
 Cause he’d play three octaves, louder, stronger and faster.
 But he never put that on a record.